vmleon/OKE-first-steps/README.md

 |  Phoenix  |  phx  | phx.ocir.io  |

 _Full list of regions and codes [here](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab)!_

-Login with your Docker into OCI registry:

-> You must have an Auth Token to use with Oracle Cloud Infrastructure Registry

-`docker login -u <tenancy-name>/<email> fra.ocir.io`

 When you create a Auth Token in `Identity > Users > <your-user> > Auth Token`, the passcode generated is the password prompted here.